 Already using the Client Feedback Tool™ for ongoing feedback but not using the Ultimate Question with all of your clients?
 Be sure to ask your Client Success Manager how you can leverage NPS as part of your complete feedback program.

 Want to talk about strategies to use NPS and ongoing feedback to drive financial results in your firm?
-Please contact us at firstname.lastname@example.org and one of our consultants will help you on your feedback journey.
+Please contact us at email@example.com and one of our consultants will help you with your feedback journey.

 1 Smith and Jones Law Firm is a fictitious firm name for use in this post.